MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

     def attack(self):
         """
-        This method should should return a random value between 0 and the full attack power of the weapon.
+        This method should should return a random value between one half to the full attack power of the weapon.
         Hint: The attack power is inherited.
         """
 ```